 - Night Clubs

 In general, arts and art environments that result in large gatherings are considered by the State of California to be higher risk and therefore will be unable to resume until a later date.
+Marin’s status on the Blueprint for a Safer Economy means any gathering for live musical, theatrical and other artistic performance are not permitted indoors or outdoors at this time.

 Each business much create, adopt and implement a Site Specific Protection Plan (SPP) prior to reopening.
 The SPP template combines state-level guidance published in the California State Resilience Roadmap and local Marin County public health policies.
 Arts & Entertainment should follow the guidance below to create a safer environment for workers and patrons.